arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 In Arkansas, there are different ways to perform an arrest warrant lookup, depending on the level of the warrant:

-- Contact the county sheriff's office where the warrant was issued or where the person resides for county-level warrants.
+• For county-level warrants, requesters may contact the sheriff's office where the warrant was issued or where the person resides.
 Some counties, such as Benton, Washington, Faulkner, and Saline, have online databases or search engines that allow the public to access warrant information for free.
-Other counties may require a phone call, email, or visit the sheriff's office to request a warrant lookup.
+Other counties may require a phone call, email, or visit to the sheriff's office to request a warrant lookup.

-- For municipal warrants, contact the police department or the city or town municipal court where the warrant was issued or where the person lives.
+• For municipal warrants, residents may contact the police department or the city or town municipal court where the warrant was issued or where the person lives.
 Some municipalities may have online portals or resources that provide warrant information, while others may require a personal inquiry or a formal request.

 How to Find Out If You Have a Warrant in Arkansas

-Inquirers may utilize the online search feature on the Arkansas Crime Information Center's website.
-This platform enables individuals to examine statewide records, encompassing arrest warrants, bench warrants, and more.
-Additionally, requesters can navigate local law enforcement agency websites such as Benton County Warrants for county-specific warrant searches.
+• Online Search: Inquirers may utilize the online search feature through the Arkansas Crime Information Center.
+This platform enables individuals to examine statewide records, including arrests and bench warrants.
+Additionally, requesters may navigate local law enforcement agency websites, such as Benton County Warrants, for county-specific warrant searches.

-Interested persons may also call the local law enforcement agency or the court that issued the warrant and ask if there is an active warrant under their name.
-Individuals should keep in mind that this method may only sometimes be reliable or accurate, as some agencies may not disclose warrant information over the phone or may require individuals to verify their identity.
+• Phone Call: Interested persons may also call the local law enforcement agency or the court that issued the warrant and ask if there is an active warrant under their name.
+However, some agencies may not disclose warrant information over the phone or may require individuals to verify their identity.

 Free Warrant Search in Arkansas

 Inquirers may also consider using a third-party website that provides warrant search services.
-These websites may charge a fee for their services but offer more comprehensive information from various sources.
 However, these websites are not affiliated with the government and may not be subject to the same laws and regulations regarding privacy and accuracy.

 How to Find Out If Someone Has A Warrant Online